wurmlab/genomicscourse/2022/practicals/reference_genome/read-cleaning.md

 └── WHATIDID.txt
 ```

-To inspect the FastQC report, copy the files `reads.pe1_fastqc.html` and
+Now inspect the FastQC report.
+First, copy the files `reads.pe1_fastqc.html` and
 `reads.pe2_fastqc.html` to the directory `~/www/tmp`.
 Then, open the browser and
 go to your personal module page (e.g., if your QMUL username is `bt007`,  the
 URL will be `bt007.genomicscourse.com`) and click on the `~/www/tmp` link.
 After
-that, click on one of the links avaiable.
+that, click on one of the links corresponding to the reports files.

 > **_Question:_**
 > What does the FastQC report tell you?